Slip lane

-In road design, a slip lane, also known as a filter lane in the United Kingdom, is a road at a junction that allows motorists to change roads without actually entering an intersection.
+In road design, a slip lane is a road at a junction that allows road users to change roads without actually entering an intersection.
+Slip lanes are "helpful... for intersections designed for large buses or trucks to physically make a turn in the space allotted, or where the right turn is sharper than a 90 degree turn."
+Slip lanes may reduce congestion and "t-bone" motor vehicle collisions, but they increase the risk for pedestrians, cyclists and horse riders who cross the slip lane.

-Some intersections that are controlled by lights offer a slip lane, which allows cars to bypass the lights when they turn.
-That helps ease congestion and improves journey times, as people turning do not have to stop at the light but can continue at the same speed.
+Some intersections that are controlled by traffic light offer a slip lane, which allows users to bypass the lights when they turn.
+That helps ease congestion and improves journey times, as people who are turning do not have to stop at the light but can continue at the same speed.
 There are two types of slip lanes at intersections: slip lanes that end and require traffic to merge to join the main road, and slip roads that continue onto the main road as another traffic lane.

+Terminology

+They are known as "filter lanes" in the United Kingdom.
+In right-turn countries, they may be called "channelized right-hand turn lanes."

 Rules

 In Australia, before entering a slip road, drivers must look to ensure that their blind spots are clear of other motorists, cyclists, and pedestrians.
 Drivers must then give way to any pedestrians crossing the slip road.
-Before joining the main road from a slip road, drivers must give way to all other traffic even if it is faced with a give-way or with other traffic controls.
+Before joining the main road from a slip road, drivers must give way to all other traffic even if they are faced with a give-way or with other traffic controls.

 Pedestrians

 In countries such as the United Kingdom in which partial conflicts between pedestrians and vehicular traffic are not permitted, slip lanes can be used as part of a "walk with traffic" facility.
 Normally, pedestrian signals in the UK operate on a full pedestrian stage in which all traffic is held at red, and all pedestrian crossings are given a green signal.
-With a slip lane, pedestrians can cross to the triangular island during the vehicle red phase and cross the road while the traffic from their approach has a green.
+With a slip lane, pedestrians can cross to the triangular island during the vehicle red phase and cross the road while the traffic from their approach has a green light.

-Dangers
+The Federal Highway Administration (FHWA) in United States has indicated that "to accommodate safe pedestrian crossings," intersections should be designed "using tight curb radii, shorter crossing distances, and other tools....
+While right-turn slip lanes are generally a negative facility from the pedestrian perspective due to the emphasis on easy and fast vehicle travel, they can be designed to be less problematic."